legal resources necessary to hold negligent facilities accountable.

 Connecticut Nursing Home Abuse Lawyer

-We encourage you to contact the Connecticut nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 (toll-free phone call) for legal advice and discuss a claim for compensation during a free consultation.
+We encourage you to contact the Connecticut nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 (toll-free phone call) for legal advice and discuss a claim for compensation during a free consultation.

 In Connecticut, nursing home abuse is a rampant problem.
 It is becoming more and more difficult for family members to find a caring nursing home facility for their loved ones.